Extwin-Synthesis/Synthesis-Assets-Explorer/README.md

 ## About the open source assets on https://synthesis.extwin.com

-1) Articulated Sim‑Ready assets with joints, physics parameters, semantic, and PBR materials (continuously growing)
+1) Articulated Sim‑Ready assets with joints, physics parameters, semantic, and PBR materials (continuously adding)
 - Fidelity: assets are reverse‑modeled as close as possible to real‑world objects at 1:1 scale to ensure quality.
 - Joints: most Sim‑Ready objects include joints and follow a unified naming convention.
-- Collider: all objects include collision shapes.
+- Collider: all objects include colliders.
 SDF is used by default; depending on the case, convex decomposition or convex hulls are used.
 You can adjust or add simplified colliders as needed.
 - Rigid/Deformable: all Mesh prims are authored with appropriate rigid and deformable body.
 - Coordinates: for convenience, the origin is set to the asset’s bottom center.
 No transforms are authored on Mesh prims; transforms are authored on parent Xform prims.
 Joint locations align exactly with Body1’s pivot.
 - Semantic: all Xform prims include Semantic Data.
 - Articulate Drive: all joints include a default Velocity Drive using acceleration‑based control (trajectory‑first) with damping and stiffness.
 You can tune parameters as required.
 - Materials: PBR materials and physics materials are assigned according to visual material types, with baseline friction, density, etc. Adjust in your use case as needed.
-- Script Nodes: some assets include script nodes to simulate more accurate physical behavior (e.g., hinge damping varying with door angle).
+- Script: some assets include script nodes to simulate more accurate physical behavior (e.g., hinge damping varying with door angle).
 - References: see papers from open‑source project we contributed [ArtVIP](https://x-humanoid-artvip.github.io)for detailed descriptions.

-2) Real‑world architectural models and spaces with lighting, PBR materials, and semantic data (continuously growing)
+2) Real‑world building models and spaces with lighting, PBR materials, and semantic data (continuously adding)
 - Sourced from real project BIM (Building Information Model) model.
 - Includes complete building component hierarchies and detailed properties.
 - Currently provides partial spaces; full buildings/spaces will be added (residential, hospital, commercial, airport, substation, metro, etc.).